apache/beam/learning/tour-of-beam/learning-content/introduction/introduction-concepts/runner-concepts/description.md

 * Built-in metrics reporting using Spark’s metrics system, which reports Beam Aggregators as well.
 * Native support for Beam side-inputs via spark’s Broadcast variables.

-Additionally, you can read [here](https://beam.apache.org/documentation/runners/spark/)
+Additionally, you can read more about the Apache Spark Runner [here](https://beam.apache.org/documentation/runners/spark/)

 #### Run example